Is Nurturing Your Leads Your Weakest Link?

 3 Tips to Improve Your Nurture Process

-Calling a lead and establishing that personal contact, or calling to follow up after their consultation is always best practice, but you can automate some of the work for your staff by creating a nurture process.
-Using marketing automation tactics, you can send emails to your leads based on actions they take.
+Calling a lead and establishing that personal contact, or calling to follow up after their consultation is always best practice, but you can automate some of the work for your staff by creating a nurturing process.
+Using marketing automation tactics, you can send emails to your leads based on the actions they take.
 Your staff can also set up tasks for themselves so they will know when to do something based on your leads’ actions.

 1. Set a goal for each email in your nurture sequence

 Each email you send should have a goal or action that you want the recipient to take.
 The goal can be to schedule their procedure or next appointment, watch a patient testimonial, direct them to information on financing, or fill out a form to get more information on a new service you’re offering.
 By setting a goal, you’re able to start measuring the success of your nurture process.

 The point of your call-to-action is to get someone to do something.
 So to help them do what you want, go ahead and tell them using action-oriented language.
 For example, “Call to schedule….”Contact us”….”Make an appointment”…

 3. Measure the results of the emails/tasks

 You won’t know how successful your nurture campaign is if you aren’t tracking the results.
 This is more than just the open and click-thru rates of your emails.
 You want to know how many people are moving forward in the buyer journey based on your nurture sequence.
 Which email is producing the best results?
 Do they get all the emails in the sequence before converting?
 Having this kind of information can help you improve the campaign and hopefully get better results.

 If leads don’t schedule, your nurture campaign is not lost!
 Add them to your monthly newsletter list so they can still receive news, highlights, and specials from your practice.
 They might be ready to move forward at a later date and you don’t want to miss out!